flowx-ai/docs-flowx/docs/platform-deep-dive/integrations/building-a-connector.md

 spring:
   application:
     name: quickstart-connector # TODO 1. choose a meaningful name for your connector service
-  jackson:
+  jackson: # Configuration related to the Jackson JSON library used for serialization/deserialization.
-    serialization:
+    serialization: #
-      write_dates_as_timestamps: false
+      write_dates_as_timestamps: false # Disables writing dates as timestamps in JSON responses, which is often preferred for human readability.
-      fail-on-empty-beans: false
+      fail-on-empty-beans: false # Disables failing when encountering empty beans during serialization.
+This allows for more flexible JSON handling.

-application:
+application: # This section is for additional application-specific configurations.
-  jaeger:  # TODO optional: decide whether you want to use jaeger tracing in your setup and choose a prefix name
+  jaeger:  # TODO optional: decide whether you want to use jaeger tracing in your setup and choose a prefix name.
     enabled: false
-    prefix: connector
+    prefix: connector # Specifies a prefix name for Jaeger tracing if it were to be enabled.

-management: # TODO optional: enable health check for all the services you use in case you add any
+management: # TODO optional: enable health check for all the services you use in case you add any.
   health:
     kafka.enabled: true
     # db.enabled: true